Select a link below for more information.

 - Autologous Donation Program

-This program enables a patient to give his or her blood for use within the next 35-42 days for whole blood and 42 days for red blood cells, usually for elective surgery.
+This program enables a patient to give his or her blood for their own use within 42 days for red blood cells, usually for elective surgery.
 You are a candidate for autologous donations if you: 1) have a hemoglobin of 11.0 g/dL or greater; 2) donate no more frequently than every seven days and 3) make last donation at least seven days before your scheduled surgical procedure.

 - Directed Donation Program

 When ordered by a physician, patients may specify their own donors for an expected transfusion.
 The donor must meet CBC, FDA and medical criteria to ensure safety of the blood supply and the donor.
-The requirements of directed donors are the same as volunteer donors which includes: 1) a minimum of 16 years of age, 2) a weight of at least 110 pounds, 3) hemoglobin of 12.5 or greater and 4) no high risk behavior.
+The requirements of directed donors are the same as volunteer donors which includes: 1) a minimum of 16 years of age, 2) a weight of at least 110 pounds, 3) hemoglobin of at least 12.5 (females) or 13.0 (males) and 4) no high risk behavior.

 To arrange a directed donation, the patient's attending physician should contact Community Blood Center's Special Donations Office with orders.
 The patient is then contacted to provide a list of donors.
 Directed donations should be scheduled no later than seven working days prior to the patient's blood transfusion; these donations cannot be drawn on an emergency basis.
 For more information, contact the Special Donations Office at (816) 968-4081.

 - RediLab and Redi-Kit Sample Shipping Program